[Sold Out] Busy Java Developer’s Workshop on DDD with Apache Isis

-PLEASE NOTE: Workshop will be held in a different location – venue will be given later.
+PLEASE NOTE: Workshop will be held in a different Location: Thistle City Barbican Hotel (Central St, Clerkenwell, London)

 "I invented the term ‘object-oriented’, and I can tell you for a fact that C++ was not what I had in mind." — Alan Kay, inventor of Smalltalk.